laro/Cilia/6 .../4 Discarded Ideas.md

 ## C++ Compatibility / Interoperability
-The compiler recognizes the language (C, C++, or Cilia) by marked blocks:
+The compiler could recognize the language (C, C++, or Cilia) by marked blocks:
 - `lang "C++" { ... }`
 - `lang "Cilia" { ... }`
 - `lang "C" { ... }`

 Could be limited to top level.
 Could be extended to other languages as well, but technically this is limited to languages where the scope is marked with `{ }`.